-- Preference will be given to those that indicate their interest in FWS through the FAFSA and make a selection on the student portal to be included on the FWS list
+- Preference will be given to those that indicate their interest in FWS on the FAFSA and who have all files completed by the time the Fall FWS Interest list is run

 FWS Award Acceptance Process

-- Locate a job by searching through the list of participating departments
+- You will either be directed to a job or can locate a job yourself by searching through the list of participating departments

 - Meet with the department supervisor to complete the hiring process

 - Submit the hiring packet to the FWS Coordinator to receive your start date, end date, and individual salary information

 Time and Effort timesheets are due by 12OOP.M. every Monday (or the following Tuesday after a Monday holiday) to the Financial Aid Office

 Late timesheets will cause delay of a paycheck